microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Get-MgBetaPolicyAuthorizationPolicy.md

 ```

 ## DESCRIPTION
-The policy that controls Azure AD authorization settings.
+The policy that controls Microsoft Entra authorization settings.

 ## EXAMPLES